Luv Songs

-Luv Songs (ラブ・ソングス) is the third studio album by Australian recording artist Che'Nelle.
+Luv Songs (ラブ・ソングス) is the third studio album by Malaysian-Australian recording artist Che'Nelle.
 It was first released on 20 July 2011 by EMI Music Japan.
 Luv Songs is the singer's first cover album.
 Most of the songs were translated from Japanese into English by Che'Nelle and her team.
 She worked with past collaborators Derek Brin, Emile Ghantous and Erik Nelson who produced and recorded songs for the album.
 Che'Nelle worked with EIGO, who produced additional tracks.
 "Luv Songs" peaked at number 3 on the Oricon albums chart and spent 107 weeks in total on the chart.
 A digital deluxe edition was released on 30 November 2011 containing additional versions of "Baby I Love U".
 To promote "Luv Songs", three official singles were released "Sakura", "So Sick" and "Baby I Love U".
 The latter becoming one of her most successful singles to date selling more than 500,000 digital downloads alone by October 2013, according to RIAJ.
 The album was certified gold and later platinum by RIAJ in Japan.
 In 2013, it was re-released as "Luv Songs -Special Edition" with four additional versions of "Baby I Love U", including remixes by DJ Kaori and DJ Komori.